 This was something I came to regret pretty soon after the birth.
 I had no idea how hard I’d find parenting.
 Soon I realised how much I needed friends to talk about it with.
 When I went to coffee shops with Boy Child I would see all these groups of NCT mums chatting together.
 While I didn’t much fancy the big group meet up scenario, I realised that out of a group that size I would probably have found a couple of mums I could have been friends with.

-Being at home with a small baby is incredibly dull.
+Being at home with a small baby is tedious.
 I was desperate to get out of the house but soon became bored of walks in the park or around town alone.
 I signed up for a few baby classes, we did swimming and signing and music, but it seemed like everyone else had come with a friend.
 The trouble for an Introvert mum is where do you meet other Introvert mums if you are all avoiding shallow socialising?

 Being an Introvert Mum in the Toddler and Preschool Years.